 (13) "Retainage" means a portion or percentage of a payment due pursuant to a contract for construction that is withheld to ensure full performance of the contract for construction.

-(14) "Staff" means the executive director for the contractors' registration and licensing board, and any other staff necessary to carry out the powers, functions, and duties of the board including inspectors, hearing officers, and other supportive staff.
+(14) "Staff" means any staff necessary to carry out the powers, functions, and duties of the board including inspectors, hearing officers, and other supportive staff.

 (15) "State" means the state of Rhode Island.

 (16) "Structure" means (i) Any commercial building; or (ii) Any building containing one or more residences and their appurtenances.
 The board's dispute resolution process shall apply only to residential structures containing dwelling units, as defined in the state building code, or residential portions of other types of buildings without regard to how many units any structure may contain.
 The board retains jurisdiction and may conduct hearings regarding violations against all contractors required to be registered or licensed by the board.

 (17) "Substantially" means any violation that affects the health, safety, and welfare of the general public.